-When business owners think about continuity planning, many tend to limit the scope of their plans to simple IT recovery and emergency preparedness, without taking all critical business functions into consideration.
+When business owners think about creating a business continuity plan, many tend to limit the scope of their plans to simple IT recovery and emergency preparedness, without taking all critical business functions into consideration.

 In reality, a well-designed business continuity plan impacts nearly every aspect of your business health.
 So while emergency relief and IT disaster recovery are important elements, they should be only a part of your overall business continuity plan.

-Consider how your current plan is equipped to address your company’s resilience to and recovery from disruptions and disasters in these nine critical areas:
+Consider how your current business continuity plan is equipped to address your company’s resilience to and recovery from disruptions and disasters in these nine critical areas:

 1. Emergency Management